Table of contents

 Stage 4: Order Management Core Service

 Team setup: further growth of the team + new Product Owner (client)

 At this stage, our task was to create a web API that provides ERP data about products across Europe.
 The biggest challenge at this stage was to ensure data unification.
 Our goal was to develop an application that would be useful to all of the client’s teams, as each team worked with different technology.
 We didn’t have one main data source but many distributed solutions supporting diffrent technology – file exchange on SFTP, SOAP, JSON RPC, REST API or even emails.

 With good user experience in mind, we have set the goal that the application loading speed should be a benchmark for others.
 To achieve this, we used the GRPC protocol.

 After establishing a contract with every team member, we could divide the work on different plugins between teams and only requirement for development were supporting GRPC.
 This approach allow us to develope plugins in more them one team and more them one language – at the moment, our team uses C#, and the external team uses GO Lang.

 Plugin approach have one more benefit that is very useful – it allows us to upload versions of different plugins independently of each other.
 At this point, we support 15 different ordering systems.

-It is a complex, long-term process that involves our team of nine people and the Product Owner of LKQ.
+It is a complex, long-term process that involves cooperation of our team and flexible adjustments of the needed skills and the Product Owner of LKQ.
 It is a common configuration, and we are comfortable working this way.
 You can see the commitment on both sides, and the flow of information is unobstructed.